Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 What About Conversion To Off-Road?

 At Mechanical Elements, we do offer a few specific Off-Road trailers – Jeep trailers really.
-But, that does not mean others cannot be converted to use off road.
-If that’s what you want, we have a full article about making the conversion to offroad.
+But that is not exclusive.
+Other trailer plans can also be converted for off-road use.
+If that is what you want, we have a full article about making the conversion to off-road.
+This is a great way to customize the plans.

-This applies to trailer plans from Mechanical Elements only please.
-I can’t speak for other designers and what will work or won’t.
-We know our plans are fully engineered tough, but many others are not.
-Please read that article to know what we recommend as you customize our plans.
+This applies only to trailer plans from Mechanical Elements.
+I cannot speak for other designers and what will work with their trailers.
+We know the engineering in our plans is for tough trailers, but many others are not.
+Please read the article to know what we recommend as you customize our plans.

 The Perfect Project

-When you finish building, and when you’re satisfied with the work you’ve done, that’s when the project is perfect.
+When you finish building, and when you are satisfied with the work, then the project is perfect.
 Whether you customize the plans or just build it as designed, it does not matter.
 What does matter is how you feel about it, and how it works for you.

 Comments